MICR Member Spotlight

 Call for Spotlight Nominations

 Have you or a colleague recently made a career advancement, earned a degree, had a major publication, or received an award?
 If so, nominate them (or yourself) for the MICR Member Spotlight.
 Let the MICR community know what is going on in your life.
-It's easy: fill out the MICR Member Spotlight Form and email it to us.
-You can also fax it to us at 215-440-9412.
+Send us an email to request the MICR Spotlight Form.

 Past Member Spotlights